Bard College

-Bard College is a private liberal arts college in Annandale-on-Hudson, New York.
-The campus overlooks the Hudson River and Catskill Mountains, and is within the Hudson River Historic District—a National Historic Landmark.
+Bard College is a private liberal arts college in Annandale-on-Hudson, New York, United States.
+The campus overlooks the Hudson River and Catskill Mountains within the Hudson River Historic District and is a National Historic Landmark.

-Founded in 1860, the institution consists of a liberal arts college and a conservatory, as well as eight graduate programs offering over 20 graduate degrees in the arts and sciences.
-The college has a network of over 35 affiliated programs, institutes, and centers, spanning twelve cities, five states, seven countries, and four continents.
+Founded in 1860, the institution consists of a liberal arts college and a conservatory.
+The college offers undergraduate and graduate programs.
+The college has a network of over 35 affiliated programs, institutes, and centers, spanning twelve cities, five U.S. states, seven countries, and four continents.

 History

 Origins and early years

-During much of the nineteenth century, the land now owned by Bard was mainly composed of several country estates.
-These estates were called Blithewood, Bartlett, Sands, Cruger's Island, and Ward Manor/Almont.
+During much of the nineteenth century, the land since owned by Bard was mainly composed of several country estates.
+These estates were called Blithewood, Bartlett, Sands and Ward Manor/Almont.